1-25 Basic concepts

 STAINS FOR LIGHT MICROSCOPY – 3

-A very demonstrative example of cytoplasmic basophilia can be seen in the exocrine cells of the pancreas.
-These cells secrete pancreatic juice, which is made up of a large amount of proteins.
-The general shape of these cells is pyramidal or pear-shaped.
-They are grouped into small spherical clusters called acini (more details about these glands in the chapters “Glandular Epithelia” and “Pancreas”).
+The general shape of these cells is pyramidal or pear-shaped and they are grouped in small spherical clusters called acini (more details about these glands in the chapters “Glandular Epithelia” and “Pancreas”).
+The center of the image shows one acinus, surrounded by portions of neighbour acini.

-As you move the mouse or click on the figure, two exocrine cells of an acinus appear demarcated by dark lines.
 The basophilic portion of their cytoplasm will appear in light blue.
 A few nuclei of acinar cells will appear shaded in a darker tone of blue.

-The region of the cell that occupies the superior region of the pyramidal cell, also called “apical region”, is filled with secretory grains – which contain pancreatic juice.
-They is made up almost entirely of proteins, which are preferentially stained by acidic dyes such as eosin – this region is therefore acidophilic (or eosinohilic).
+The region at the higher part of the pyramidal cell, also called “apical region”, is filled with secretory grains, which contain a high concentration of proteins of the pancreatic juice.
+They are preferentially stained in pink-orange by acidic dyes such as eosin.
+This region is therefore acidophilic (or eosinohilic) and will appear pink after you place the mouse or click on the image.

 Take the opportunity to observe that these secretory cells have very large and prominent nucleoli, highlighted in some of the nuclei.